Safe-DS/DSL/docs/Stdlib/python/Tutorials/titanic.md

 ![Summary](./Resources/Summary.png)

 This first step reveals a few useful bits of information.
-First of all we notice, that the idness of the column *PassangerId* is 1 which means, that every row has a unique value.
+First of all we notice, that the idness of the column *PassengerId* is 1 which means, that every row has a unique value.
 For machine learning this is not useful, so we want to drop it.
-But since we need the *PassangerId* in the end to submit our result, we will keep it for later and just remove it from our training dataset.
+But since we need the *PassengerId* in the end to submit our result, we will keep it for later and just remove it from our training dataset.

 Also not useful are Name and Ticket.